Calibration, Feedback, & Coaching

 - Option 1 - Establishing Norms and Standards of Performance at the Group/Unit Level: A discussion among peer managers prior to end-of-year conversations to agree on what ratings mean and how they will know they are exhibited

-- Option 2 - Establishing Norms and Standards of Performance at the Group/Unit and Individual Level: Option 1 plus calibration meetings among peer managers to discuss each staff member, his or her rating, and rationale for providing the rating
+- Option 2 - Establishing Norms and Standards of Performance at the Group/Unit and Individual Level: Option 1 plus calibration meetings among peer managers to discuss each staff member, their rating, and rationale for providing the rating

 Regardless of which option is selected, all groups will have review and approval of all staff ratings by a Vice President or other form of leadership review.
 Training will be provided to managers regarding both options; HR Strategic Partners and/or HR Consultants may also take part of the ratings calibrations discussions as needed in order to support the process and the discussion.